This post may contain affiliate links. Please read our disclosure policy.

 The Fregola Sarda salad I’m sharing with you today is adapted from the cookbook Near & Far by Heidi Swanson.
 Heidi is a clever cook who reliably creates unusual flavor and texture combinations in her recipes.
 This salad, with its alluring list of savory ingredients, is no exception.

-Ingredients You Need to Make this Fregola Sarda Salad
+Ingredients for Fregola Sarda Salad

 - Fregola Sarda: This distinctive Sardinian pasta with its ragged edges and nutty flavor can be challenging to track down, but it’s worth the effort.
 If you can’t find it at your local grocery store, you can purchase it online here.
 Israeli couscous, also called pearl couscous, is also an option.